The Pysanky of Tamara Filas

 Ostrich pysanka with trilobite design, 2004

 This is an ostrich egg.
-It is the largest egg I've ever done.
+It is the largest egg I've ever created.
 It was completed April 2004.
 There is a trilobite (ancient sea creature) of my own design on one side (first picture).
-It's legs stretch around the sides (second picture) and form the border of an eye (third picture), with an intricate woven pattern at the corners.
+Its legs stretch around the sides (second picture) and form the border of an eye (third picture), with an intricate woven pattern at the corners.
 The last picture is of the bottom.

 pysanky ostrich egg trilobite.jpg (86987 bytes) pysanky ostrich egg side.jpg (97460 bytes) pysanky ostrich egg eye.jpg (89771 bytes) pysanky ostrich egg bottom.jpg (90225 bytes)